est-seb/RevenuePerApp/README.md

 ##To Use

-Create a file containing the **currency rates** related to your earnings (rates given at iTunesConnect->Payments and financial reports-> payments, this file name must contain "currency_rate") and drop it with your **earnings reports** (from iTunesConnect->Payments and financial reports-> earnings) in the browser window displaying index.html.
+- Create a file containing the **currency rates** related to your earnings (rates given at iTunesConnect->Payments and financial reports-> payments, this file name must contain "currency_rate")
+- Gather your **earnings reports** (from iTunesConnect->Payments and financial reports-> earnings)
+- Drop the earnings and currency rates files in the browser window displaying index.html.
+- Check the results at the bottom of the page

 My suggestion to get an easy Node.JS server up and running as a desktop app (using **Electron**):
 ```